From Explainable to Interpretable Deep Learning for Natural Language Processing in Healthcare: How Far from Reality?: Results

 \subsection{Research trends}

-Published work on XAI and IAI NLP in healthcare was reviewed and a rapid increase in the number of studies was observed from 2021 to 2022, compared to the first years of our observation window (Figure \ref{fig:1}(b)).
-This trend corresponds to a high rate of Transformer-based methods during the same time (Figure \ref{fig:1}(c)).
+Published work on XAI and IAI NLP in healthcare was reviewed.
+A rapid increase in the number of studies was observed from 2021 to 2022, compared to the first years of our observation window (Figure~\ref{fig:1}(b)).
+This trend coincides with the dominance of Tranformer DL models (Figure~\ref{fig:1}(b)).
+In addition, this trend reflects the rapid rise of attention mechanisms, which have rapidly overtaken other XIAI methods during this time (Figure~\ref{fig:1}(d-e)).